-Proof of Insurance Coverage - The company responsible for the shipment must have written proof of valid insurance coverage for all transportation firms used for transporting ammonium nitrate within the last two years.
+Proof of Insurance Coverage - The company responsible for the shipment must have written proof of valid insurance coverage for all transportation firms used for transporting CAN within the last two years.

-Training - The company responsible for the shipment must have written confirmation from all transportation firms used for transporting ammonium nitrate within the last two years indicating that employees have been provided the applicable training required for compliance to the Transportation of Dangerous Goods Regulations, the Marine Transportation Security Act and the International Maritime Dangerous Goods Code.
+Training - The company responsible for the shipment must have written confirmation from all transportation firms used for transporting CAN within the last two years indicating that employees have been provided the applicable training on Fertilizer Canada's e-Learning course "Secure Transportation of Nitrate Fertilizers".
+Transportation of Dangerous Goods training performed specifically for the transportation of ammonium nitrate is considered an equivalent substitute.

-Security/ERP Plan - The company responsible for the shipment must have written confirmation from all transportation firms used for transporting ammonium nitrate within the last two years indicating that the transportation firm has developed an emergency response plan (ERP), including security related issues.
+Security Plan - The company responsible for the shipment must have written confirmation from all transportation firms used for transporting CAN within the last two years indicating that the transportation firm has developed response plan for security related issues or agree to (in writing) that they will operate under the security provisions listed in Section A3 of the CAN Code when transporting CAN.
+These provisions include: